mongol 2.2.0 mongol: ^2.2.0 copied to clipboard

-This library is a collection of Flutter widgets for displaying traditional Mongolian vertical text.
+This library is a collection of Flutter widgets for displaying and editing traditional Mongolian vertical text.

 MongolText is a vertical text version of Flutter's